Post job

 Substance abuse counselor job in Salina, KS

-Licensed Addiction Counselor/Student Licensed Addiction Counselor - Outpatient Department: Clinical Location: Salina Reports To: Vice President of Clinical Services Created Date: June 2024 FLSA Status: Exempt Revised Date: Schedule: M-F; 8am-5pm Category: In-person Position Summary Counsels and aids individuals and families requiring assistance dealing with substance abuse problems, such as alcohol or drug abuse, by performing the following duties.
+Licensed Addiction Counselor/Student Licensed Addiction Counselor - Outpatient Department: Clinical Location: Salina Reports To: Director of Residential Services Created Date: June 2024 FLSA Status: Exempt Revised Date: Schedule: M-F; 8am-5pm Category: In-person Position Summary Counsels and aids individuals and families requiring assistance dealing with substance abuse problems, such as alcohol or drug abuse, by performing the following duties.
 Essential Duties and Responsibilities Interviews patient, reviews records, and confers with other professionals to evaluate condition of patient.
 Formulates treatment plan for treatment and rehabilitation of patient.
 Counsels patients individually and in group sessions to assist patient in overcoming alcohol and drug dependency.
 Counsels family members to assist family in dealing with and providing support for patient.
 Counsels family members individually or in group sessions regarding the impact of alcohol/drug dependency in their lives.
 Participates in utilization review activities as required.
 Counsels patients/family members in crisis as needed.
 Maintains contact on regular basis with referral sources.
 Maintains patient's files in a site visit ready manner, at all times.
 Develops discharge/transition plans and completes discharge summaries.
 Refers patient to other support services as needed such as medical evaluation and treatment, social services, and employment services.
 Monitors condition of patient to evaluate success of therapy, and adapts treatment as needed.
 Prepares and maintains reports and case histories.
 Formulates and conducts programs to promote prevention of alcohol and drug abuse.
 Understands and implements all TAP 21 Addiction Counseling Competencies.
 Complies with all policies and procedures related to clinical licensure.
 Other duties as assigned.
 Qualifications To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Education and Experience Bachelor's degree (B. A.) from four-year college or university; and one to two years related experience and/or training; or equivalent combination of education and experience.
 Certificates, Licenses and Registrations Current valid Kansas Driver's License.
 Licensed by the State of Kansas Behavioral Science Regulatory Board as a Licensed Addictions Counselor (LAC), Licensed Clinical Addictions Counselor (LCAC), or Temporary Student Licensed Addiction Counselor (LAC-TS).
 Dual licensure preferred.
 Certification by the National Association of Alcohol and Drug Abuse Counselors is also preferred.

 $35k-53k yearly est. 60d+ ago